TCLamnidis/BareBonesBash/README.md

 The aim of this tutorial is to make you familiar with using bash everyday... for the rest of your life.
 More specifically, we want to do this in the context of our work.
-We will start with how to navigate (Theseus' words...) around a filesystem in the terminal, download sequencing files, and then to manipulate these.
+We will start with how to navigate (Thiseas' words...) around a filesystem in the terminal, download sequencing files, and then to manipulate these.
 Within these sections we will also show you simple tips and tricks to make your life generally easier.
 In fact, some of these commands we